sequix/sup/README.md

 ENV_VAR1 = "val1"
 ENV_VAR2 = "val2"

 # Config related with log.
-Log will be acquired from stdout and stderr.
+Log will be acquired from stdout and stderr only.
 [program.log]
+# Path where to save the current un-rotated log.
+Using basename of the supervised process by default.
+path = "./tail.log"
 # Whether the rotated log files should be compressed with gzip, no compression by default.
 compress = false
 # Maximum number of days to retain old log files based on the UTC time encoded in their filename.